Lafayette KT-200 Complete Rebuild

 Rear View.
 Note RCA socket installed next to the 3 tab speaker terminal strip.
 Also note the broken/missing Banana antenna sockets .

 Top View showing all new tube sockets, replaced Banana antenna sockets, and fixed speaker connection.
-The new White ceramic tube sockets were found on eBay.

 Since this picture was taken I’ve removed all of the tube hold down wire clamps, they’re not needed.
 The audio transformer’s secondary wires are very thin as they leave the top of the transformer.
 I applied Gorilla Glue to the wires at the point where they exit the transformer cord to provide more support (not shown in this picture).
-The audio transformer leads are very thing.
+The audio transformer leads are very thin.
 I was concerned they could break so I cut the wires shorter then added 22awg solid copper wires to strengthen the wires.
 I slid correct color heat shrink tubing over the wiring and slid the wires through the holes in the chassis (not shown in this picture).

 Bottom view showing full wiring and component disassembly.
 The original multi tab terminal strips were cleaned and reused (not shown in this picture).
 Front panel switches and headphone socket were cleaned of wiring and solder.
 I reused the original mounting hardware as it was in good condition.

 There is an error on the second page of the assembly instructions.
 I’ve documented the error in the complete assembly manual.
 If interested in the error contact me for details.
+The band switch assembly in the middle of the chassis is the original design.
+The kit builder did not assemble the band switch assembly.
+The kit builder connected the band switch assembly to the rest of the wiring during the kit assembly.

 Update on point to point wiring